Cube (1997 film): Accolades

 The film won the award for Best Canadian First Feature Film at the 1997 Toronto International Film Festival and the Jury Award at the Brussels International Festival of Fantasy Film.

-Series and remakes
+In 2001, an industry poll conducted by Playback named it the eighth best Canadian film of the preceding 15 years.

+The film, and its concept of prisoners in identical rooms riddled with traps, is referenced in Liu Cixin's acclaimed in 2008 novel, The Dark Forest.

+Franchise

+Sequel

-After Cube achieved cult status, it was followed by a sequel, Cube 2: Hypercube, released in 2002, and a prequel, Cube Zero, released in 2004.
+After Cube achieved cult status, it was followed by a sequel, Cube 2: Hypercube, released in 2002.

+Prequel

+A prequel, Cube Zero, released in 2004.

+Remake

 In April 2015, The Hollywood Reporter wrote that Lionsgate Films was planning to remake the film, titled Cubed, with Saman Kesh directing, Roy Lee and Jon Spaihts producing, and a screenplay by Philip Gawthorne, based on Kesh’s original take.

-A Japanese remake, also called Cube, was released in October 2021.
+Also called Cube, a Japanese remake was released in October 2021.